We are now accepting article & cover art submissions for our Fall 2020 issue!

 Please follow the outlined submission guidelines to ensure that we can review your work.
 In lieu of sending an incomplete submission, please email us with questions.

-Authors must be a current full-time UO student at the time the manuscript was written, or a non-UO student conducting research at the UO or under a UO faculty member.
+At the time the manuscript was written, authors must have been a) a full-time UO student or b) a non-UO student conducting research at the UO or under a UO faculty member.

 Submissions to this journal consist of two parts:

 - Student-submitted manuscript, according to the specifications below.
 Submit online by emailing email@example.com.

 - Endorsement by the manuscript’s faculty sponsor (i.e. professor or research adviser).
 With the submitted manuscript, students must indicate the name and email address of their faculty sponsor, to whom we will send a brief endorsement form.
 This form must be completed by the faculty sponsor in order for the manuscript to be considered for publication.
 Please speak with the faculty member before sending us his/her contact information.